hailo-ai/hailo-rpi5-examples/doc/install-raspberry-pi5.md

 - Raspberry Pi 5
 - Raspberry M.2 M-Key HAT
 - Hailo8L M.2 module (Hailo-8 is also supported)
-- From the Hailo Developer Zone:
-  - HailoRT – PCIe driver Ubuntu package (deb) version 4.17.0
+- Thermal pad
-    - hailort-pcie-driver_4.17.0_all.deb
+- Optional: Heat sink
-  - HailoRT Ubuntu package (deb) version 4.17.0
+- Optional: Raspberry Pi Camera Module v3
-    - hailort_4.17.0_arm64.deb
+- Optional: USB camera

 ## Hardware
 For this guide, the Raspberry Pi 5 (8 GB RAM) model with the official Active Cooler and 27W USB-C Power Supply was used.
-The official USB-C power supply is recommended to ensure the board can supply power to the M.2 hat.
+The official USB-C power supply is recommended to ensure the board can supply power to the M.2 HAT.

 ![Raspberry Pi 5](./images/Raspberry_Pi_5.png)

-### Raspberry Pi M.2 M-Key Hat
+### Raspberry Pi M.2 M-Key HAT
-The Raspberry Pi M.2 M-Key Hat can be used with the Hailo-8L M.2 key M or B+M. (Hailo-8 is also supported)
+The Raspberry Pi M.2 M-Key Hat can be used with the Hailo-8L M.2 key M or B+M. (Hailo-8 is also supported) When installing the M.2 module, make sure to use the thermal pad to ensure proper heat dissipation.
+If your project is encapsulated in a case, make sure to have proper ventilation to avoid overheating.
+If required, add a heat sink to the Hailo-8L module.
 ![Raspberry Pi M.2 HAT](./images/Raspberry_Pi_5_Hailo-8.png)

 ## Software